Zuk310/Eventus/README.md

-# A project to practice react workflow and usage of api calles with useContext
+# A project to practice react workflow and usage of api calls with useContext

 ## Eventus